 The following discussion and analysis of our financial condition and results of operations should be read together with our financial statements and the related notes and the other financial information included elsewhere in this Quarterly Report.
 This discussion contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed below and elsewhere in this Quarterly Report, particularly those under "Risk Factors" Dollars in tabular format are presented in thousands, except per share data, or otherwise indicated.
+Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed below and elsewhere in this Quarterly Report and in other reports we file with the Securities and Exchange Commission, particularly those under "Risk Factors."
+Dollars in tabular format are presented in thousands, except per share data, or otherwise indicated.